axelhahn/cronwrapper/docs/20_Usage/30_Cronstatus.md

     duration: 0 s
     ttl: 1440 - 24 h OK
     expires: 1642047121 2022-01-13 05:12:01 OK
+    CHECK OK

 > echo $?
 0
 ```

 The exit status of the cronstatus is always zero.
+You can grep for "CHECK FAILED" to detect if any of the cronjobs failed.